Public Comment Procedures

 - Comments related to closed session items will be made in open session, immediately preceding the closed session.

 - Each speaker is limited to 4 minutes per comment, for a maximum of 20 minutes per topic.
-The Board President may extend these time limits.
+The Board President may extend or reduce these time limits.

 The Board will not respond in real-time to public comments made about items not included on the agenda.
 The Superintendent may direct district personnel to follow-up regarding particular comments, or a public comment topic may be included in a future agenda so that it may be discussed in open session.